Welcome to my third installment in the “is this accessory compatible” series. Today we’re going to be looking at the Kobalt K-Rail track system.

 - I bought a hook and track piece from Rubbermaid

-One of my biggest gripes is that I’m never really sure if the hook or accessory I’m looking at will work with the system i already own.
-This experiment seemed like a cheap and easy way to figure it out and I hope it’ll help you as well.
+One of my biggest gripes is that I’m never really sure if the hook or accessory I’m looking at will work with the system I already own.
+This experiment seemed like a cheap and easy way to figure it out, and I hope it’ll help you too.

-What’s more, this test helped me choose what the best track storage system was for my garage.
+This test also helped me choose the best track storage system for my garage.

 I hope you like what I discovered.

 The Kobalt K-Rail Design